tshuck/truman-home/src/content/poems/when-the-summer-sun-carves.md

 ---
 layout: poems
-title: "When the summer sun carves"
+title: 'When the summer sun carves'
 ---

 When the summer sun carves\